We speak multiple languages :

 • Avoid smoking, alcohol, and using straws

-If your pain worsens or doesn’t improve after a few days, contact Franklin Dental Centre right away for a follow-up.
+If your pain worsens or doesn’t improve after a few days, contact Fort McMurray Smiles right away for a follow-up.

 Conclusion: Tooth Extraction Doesn’t Have to Hurt